 We choose to use the blurry-image dictionary but not the clear one for image reconstruction.
 It is because in the blurry-image dictionary, there is barely sharp component because it is established from blurry training data.
-So to represent a clear patch using blurry bases, a large number of atoms must be used, which differ greatly from representing a blur patch.
+So to represent a clear patch using blurry bases, a large number of atoms must be used.
+This situation differs greatly from that to represent a blur patch.

 It is notable using the clear-image dictionary does not achieve similar effect, as there inevitably exist flat or smooth regions in clear images.
-They make the dictionary yield similar ability to reconstruct blurry and clear images using similar numbers of atoms.
+They make the dictionary have comparable ability to reconstruct blurry and clear images using similar numbers of atoms.